 Sometimes, in later innings, if you explain nicely to an usher that you are visiting and just want to see the Harold Baines statue, they might let you through.
 But obviously, this isn’t something you can count on.

-So really, sorry to say, the best option at U.S. Cellular Field is to simply get a seat in the lower level, and buy a bleachers ticket in left center if you’re looking to go cheap.
+So really, sorry to say, the best option at U.S. Cellular Field is to simply get a seat in the lower level; it's a little easier now that the Sox offer cheap tickets in the outfield corners.
 There’s a lot to see, between the statues and the outfield concourse and the interactive games and such.
 Plus there is a much wider variety of food choices in the lower level, and there’s a lot of good grub at the Cell.

 The upper level has some perks—there’s a great view of the city from the ramps, a nice breeze on warm days, and murals of Sox history on the upper concourse walls.
 But honestly, between the nerve-wracking agitation from possibly the steepest upper deck in baseball and the limits of what can be accessed, I wouldn’t get an upper level seat unless I was just going to a game and didn’t care about seeing the ballpark.
 Many White Sox fans are perfectly fine with that.
 But you might not be if you had driven hundreds of miles to see the place.

 I don’t makes the rules folks, I just show ya how to live with ‘em.

 More About U.S. Cellular Field:The New Metra Rail StationFood at U.S. Cellular FieldCurse of The Black Sox: Where's The Sympathy for Sox Fans?Share this...